Join a Great Team, Work for a Great Cause

 Native Plant Trust offers the following annual internships in conservation, horticulture, and marketing (Public Programs).

-• Herbert J. and Esther M. Atkinson Conservation Internship; Lovejoy Conservation Internship (2024 application period is closed)
+Herbert J. and Esther M. Atkinson Conservation Internship; Lovejoy Conservation Internship - 2025

 Two of Native Plant Trust’s core initiatives—the New England Plant Conservation Program (NEPCoP) and the Plant Conservation Volunteer (PCV) program—engage professional and community volunteers in rare species monitoring, habitat management, reintroduction and augmentation projects, and long-term conservation planning.
 We work closely with Natural Heritage programs and with conservation organizations in all six New England states.